 February 2006 – Variety reports Warner Bros. is plotting a Batman Begins sequel for 2008 and a Superman Returns sequel for 2009, trusting Superman Returns, heaven forbid, doesn’t tank at the box office upon its release four months later.

 June 2006 – Superman Returns tanks at the box office.
 Well, not exactly tanks, but the studio wanted it to make at least $500m worldwide.
 Instead, they got a US gross barely above $200m and worldwide of just $391m along with a production budget of $209m, not counting the millions spent on earlier versions of the project before Bryan Singer came along.

 July 2006 – Warner Bros. officially announces the start of production on a Batman sequel called The Dark Knight.

 February 2007 – Joss Whedon announces he has departed a planned Wonder Woman movie, and the next day David Goyer announces (on MySpace!) he has been kicked off a planned Flash movie which was to star Ryan Reynolds.

 Justice League Mortal begins to take shape

 February 2007 – Variety announces WB has hired husband-and-wife writing duo Kieran and Michele Mulroney, fresh off a re-write of Mr. and Mrs. Smith, to pen a script for an intended Justice League of America movie.
 No release date is specified nor is there any indication which characters will appear.
 Christian Bale and Brandon Routh’s respective involvement is unclear.

-March 2007 – The Superman Returns sequel, which was expected to enter into production in mid-2007, takes a huge hit when Bryan Singer bolts to make Valkyrie for MGM.
+March 2007 – The Superman Returns sequel, which was expected to start production in mid-2007, takes a huge hit when Bryan Singer bolts to make Valkyrie for MGM.
 WB still wants a Superman sequel for summer 2009, but no one knows if they’ll be able to make that happen.